sigoden/window-switcher/README.md

 ## Install

-1. Download `windows-switcher.zip` from the [Github Release](https://github.com/sigoden/windows-switcher/releases).
+ Download `windows-switcher.zip` from the [Github Release](https://github.com/sigoden/windows-switcher/releases), extract `window-switcher.exe`, run it.
-2. Extract `window-switcher.exe` from zip file.
-It is a single executable file that does not require installation.
-3. Double click on `window-switcher.exe`.
-Congratulations, you have successfully run Window-Switcher.
+> window-switcher.exe is a 500K portable single-file program.
+No installation is required.

 ## Configuration